-Please contact our Data Protection Representative, Dean Kahl, if you have any questions about this Website Privacy Notice, our Stakeholder Privacy Notice or the data we hold about you.
+Please contact our Data Protection Representative, Vanessa Beck, if you have any questions about this Website Privacy Notice, our Stakeholder Privacy Notice or the data we hold about you.

 Please use the contact form or write to us at: Data Protection Representative, SEC Direct, Unit 11 The iO Centre, Whittle Way, Arlington Business Park, Stevenage, Hertfordshire, SG1 2BD or call 01438 731992.